NimbleEdge/gsod/README.md

 -   The writer does not need to have in-depth mathematical and conceptual knowledge of our code base (e.g. mathematical ideas employed, research focused expertise), but they must have a fundamental understanding of the subject and technical writing abilities.

-We presume that the technical writer assigned to this project has no prior knowledge of NimbleEdge or its community.
+>We presume that the technical writer assigned to this project has no prior knowledge of NimbleEdge or its community.
 This means time will need to be built into the project plan at the start to get familiar with it.
 Mentors will provide walkthroughs, set up time for discussing with or interviewing different kinds of end-users and content experts.
 We are open to listening to writers' suggestions and contributions.

 **TECHNICAL WRITERS:** Check out our [Google Season of Docs Announcement blog](https://blog.nimbleedge.ai/announcing-nimbleedge-google-season-of-docs-2022/) if you're interested in working on this project.
 We have added the steps to help you start your contributing journey in the GSOD 2022 with NimbleEdge EnvisEdge project.

-Note: We'll be only considering the applications from this [application form](https://forms.gle/z274GfjSVmHMD97n7), please make sure you have completed all the steps before submitting the [application form](https://forms.gle/z274GfjSVmHMD97n7).
+Note: We'll be only considering the applications from this [application form](https://forms.gle/z274GfjSVmHMD97n7), please make sure you have completed all the steps before submitting the form.

 The application deadline for the NimbleEdge GSoD Technical Writer position is May 8, 2022.